Pulsar™ Atom Precision Pellet Extruder

 # Wiring

-It is possible to order custom length harnesses designed to connect the Atom to your printer.
-The diagrams below provide additional details regarding the electrical connections:
+It is possible to order pre-made harnesses that are 5m in length designed to connect the Atom to your printer.
+The diagram below provides additional details regarding the electrical connections:

 Pulsar Atom Electrical Connections